-The rate of gastroenteritis presentations to sentinel GPs decreased in the past week to the lowrange of values usually reported at this time of year (Figure 8).
+The rate of gastroenteritis presentations to sentinel GPs was stable in the past week and below the previous five-year average for presentations at this time of year (Figure 8).

 Figure 8.
-Number of gastroenteritis presentations per 1000 consultations at sentinel GPs (Australian Sentinel Practices Research Network) in WA by week, 2017 to 2022
+Number of gastroenteritis presentations per 1000 consultations at sentinel GPs (Australian Sentinel Practices Research Network) in WA by week, 2017 to 2022 YTD